uoftcprg/pokerkit/docs/simulation.rst

        4,  # number of players
    )

 In the fourth statement, PokerKit interprets a single numeric value for the starting stacks parameter as saying identical values for all players.
-Since just a single number does not say anything about the number of players like a ``list``, ``tuple``, or ``dict``, the number of players must also be supplied.
+Since just a single number does not say anything about the number of players like a ``list``, ``tuple``, or ``dict`` (sometimes), the number of players must also be supplied.

 Defining States from Scratch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^